Logiqx/wsw-results/docs/tech/motion.md

 2023:

 - Motions will be handled by the competitors themselves (with technical support available) and new data will be automatically downloaded to the event laptop via the event WiFi.
-- Personal Motions may be taken away by competitors once the new data has been downloaded, whereas hired devices will be put on charge and available for collection the next day.
+- Personal Motions may be taken away by competitors once the new data has been downloaded, whereas hired devices will be put on charge and available for collection the following day.